Forrest-Z/movel_seirios_msgs/src/map_editor/README.md

 ### How it works ###

-The package receives a service with a "Polygon" type.
+The package receives a service with a `Polygon` type.
 This service consist current map name, and a group of points.
 It can makes:
 - Line            (2 points)
 - Triangle        (3 points)
 - Other polygons  (>3 points)